PALab/place/sphinx/faq.rst

         sudo usermod -a -G dialout <username>

 ----------------------------------------------------------------------------------------------------------------------
-Something on the web interface is still displaying incorrectly, even though I just corrected it.
+Something on the web interface is not reflecting my recent code change.
 What did I do wrong?
 ----------------------------------------------------------------------------------------------------------------------

     Most web browsers will cache files so they don't need to redownload them.